-Situation Treatment 1.
-Price Rise between date of The escalated price is the value for the purpose of Customs, contract and date of if the contract contains an Escalation Clause . actual importation.

-2. Payment for Post- Rule 10 of Customs Valuation Rules provides that any Importation process. payment as Condition of Sale of Imported goods is included in the Transaction Value.
-Hence, the value of p importation process is includible .
+Situation Treatment The escalated price is the value for the purpose of Customs, if the contract contains an Escalation Clause.
+2. Payment for Post- Importation process.
+Rule 10 of Customs Valuation Rules provides that any payment as Condition of Sale of Imported goods is included in the Transaction Value.
+Hence, the value of post-importation process is includible .
 3. Relevant exchange rate.
 Exchange Rate applicable for a month is the rate notified by CBEC on 25th of previous month.
 Hence, Exchange Rate notified on 25/09/2013 is applicable.

 - (a) Madhuri Textile Ltd (MTL) imported nylon polyester cloth from Taiwan.
 MTL declared US \$ 27,800 as the value of the goods.
 The same value was reflected in the Invoice and the Bill of Entry.
 However, the Customs Department assessed the import duty on the basis of the Insurance Value of US \$ 45,600.
 The Customs Officials claimed that MTL had undervalued the goods, and therefore the Insurance Value should be adopted for the purpose of valuation.
 Can Insurance Value be regarded as the Assessable Value without making any deductions therefrom?
-Discuss. - (b) State the cases where goods move from one state to another but do not amount to interstate
+Discuss. - (b) State the cases where goods move from one state to another but do not amount to interstate sales. - (c) What is Resale Price Method (RPM) in computation of Arm's Length Price?
+State the adjustments required in the case of Resale Price Method where it is not possible to compare the transactions even by comparing with the transactions entered by the third party and that the differences have a material effect on price?

 - 1. Principle: Insurance Value will not form part of valuation because it takes into account not only the CIF Value, but also duties and taxes payable on that goods involving transfer from Seller's premises to Buyer's premises.
 [Nina Chaka Pvt.
 Ltd. (2004) 163 ELT 464 (Tri.-Del)] - 2.
 Conclusion: In view of Sec.
 14(1) of the Customs Act read with Rules thereunder, Transaction Value as per invoice US \$ 27,800 shall be taken as Assessable Value, subject to permissible additions under the Rules.
-Value for insurance purposes is not relevant. - (b) The following are the cases where goods move from one state to another but do not amount to interstate sales: - (i) A movement of goods from one state to another will not amount to interstate sales unless the seller had the responsibility to deliver the goods outside that state or the movement was as a result of a covenant or incident of contract of sale: - (ii) Stock transfer between head office & branch office will not amount to interstate sales as the basic elements of sale i.e., the presence of a buyer & seller; consideration & transfer of ownership etc. are not present; - (iii) Sale or purchase in the course of Export/ Import does not attract levy of CST since these have been specifically covered u/s 5 of the CST Act, 1956; - (iv) Sale through commission agent / on account sales will not amount to interstate sales as the agent only acts on behalf of the seller and he does not acquire any ownership of the goods.
-The agent is only entitled to receive commission on the sales effected by him and will also get re-imbursement of the expenses incurred by him.
+Value for insurance purposes is not relevant. - (b) The following are the cases where goods move from one state to another but do not amount to interstate sales:

+- (i) A movement of goods from one state to another will not amount to interstate sales unless the seller had the responsibility to deliver the goods outside that state or the movement was as a result of a covenant or incident of contract of sale: - (ii) Stock transfer between head office & branch office will not amount to interstate sales as the basic elements of sale i.e., the presence of a buyer & seller; consideration & transfer of ownership etc. are not present; - (iii) Sale or purchase in the course of Export/ Import does not attract levy of CST since these have been specifically covered u/s 5 of the CST Act, 1956; - (iv) Sale through commission agent / on account sales will not amount to interstate sales as the agent only acts on behalf of the seller and he does not acquire any ownership of the goods.
+The agent is only entitled to receive commission on the sales effected by him and will also get re-imbursement of the expenses incurred by him. - (c) The RPM is a direct method which comprises the gross margins (i.e. gross profit over sales) earned in transactions between related and unrelated parties for the determination of the arm's-length price.
+The RPM method requires high level of functional comparability and is mainly applicable where the controlled party is a distributor.